 Some of the most commonly experienced symptoms of post-acute withdrawal from fentanyl include:

 These symptoms may often persist for many months to some degree, although they will reduce in intensity over time.
-This can be an extremely uncomfortable and difficult time, as the subjective experience can make it seem like life without fentanyl is just not worth living.
-This attitude will improve with continued abstinence and therapies, medications, and support services that can help ease the mental burden significantly.
+This can be a psychologically uncomfortable and difficult time, as the subjective experience can make it seem like life without fentanyl is just not worth living.
+This attitude will improve with continued abstinence and exercise, medications, and clinical therapy that can help ease the mental burden significantly.

 While fentanyl withdrawal is fairly standard, there is still quite a bit of symptom variability between individuals.
 There are several factors that can contribute to the intensity and the duration of fentanyl withdrawal.
 While some of these are choices someone makes, others are entirely beyond their control.
 Some people may make a complete recovery within weeks, while others may suffer intense symptoms for many months.